 Many parties in a rush to get married might want to bypass this step.
 They might not want to take the time to disclose the assets and debts they have.
 Others may not want their prospective spouse to know.

-However, there are court decisions throughout the country where prenuptial agreements are being set aside because assets, debt and income were not fully disclosed.
+However, there are court decisions throughout the country where prenuptial agreements are being set aside because assets, debt, and income were not fully disclosed.
 This is because a party cannot knowingly waive any rights they may have if they do not even know it exists.

-This is why parties entering into a prenuptial agreements really ought to take their time.
+This is why parties entering into a prenuptial agreement really ought to take their time.
 The financial statements should be completed properly.
 Values should be listed as accurately as possible.
 Identifying information such as account numbers and the companies holding these accounts should also be listed.